d-montenegro/ShipWell/README.md

 {"celsius": 12.0}
 ```
 ### Disclaimer
-Currently, the unit test suite for this project is not fully implemented.
+Currently, the unit test suite for this project is incomplete.
 Finishing it is prioritary and must be the following task.

-### Optimization
-This project can be optimized to perform the requests to external resources concurrently.
-This can be achieved with low effort using asyncio.
-This is specially important if the number a external sources to communicate with grows.